ahmedbesbes/cartoonify/README.md

     sls deploy
     ```

-Deployment make take up to 5 - 8 minutes, so go grab a :coffee:.
+Deployment may take up to 5 - 8 minutes, so go grab a :coffee:.

 Once the lambda function deployed, **you'll be prompted a URL of the API**.
 Go to jupyter notebook to test it: